clrgit/constrain/README.md

 Constrain::TypeError if not.
 The error message can be customized by added the message argument and a number of backtrace leves can be skipped by setting :unwind option.
 By default the backtrace will refer to the point of the call of
-\#constrain. \#constrain araises a Constrain::Error exception if there is an error in the syntax of the class expression
+\#constrain. \#constrain raises a Constrain::Error exception if there is an error in the syntax of the class expression

 \#constrain is typically used to type-check parameters in methods where you